Adhesions

 Rarely, adhesions can make part of the bowel twist or kink, pulling it out of place so that it becomes blocked.
 This can cause symptoms such as:

-- severe pain or cramping in your tummy (abdominal pain)
+• severe pain or cramping in the tummy

 If you have severe pain, you should contact a doctor straight away.
-You may need tests such as x-ray or a CT scan to check what is causing the pain.
+You may need tests such as x-rays or a CT scan to check what is causing the pain.

 If your symptoms are caused by a blocked bowel, you may need urgent treatment.